return42/sphkerneldoc/doc/books/gpu/drmInternals.rst

 Driver Initialization
 =====================

-At the core of every DRM driver is a ``drm_driver`` structure.
-Drivers typically statically initialize a drm_driver structure, and then pass it to ``drm_dev_alloc()`` to allocate a device instance.
-After the device instance is fully initialized it can be registered (which makes it accessible from userspace) using ``drm_dev_register()``.
+At the core of every DRM driver is a :c:type:`struct drm_driver` structure.
+Drivers typically statically initialize a drm_driver structure, and then pass it to :c:func:`drm_dev_alloc()` to allocate a device instance.
+After the device instance is fully initialized it can be registered (which makes it accessible from userspace) using :c:func:`drm_dev_register()`.

-The ``drm_driver`` structure contains static information that describes the driver and features it supports, and pointers to methods that the DRM core will call to implement the DRM API.
-We will first go through the ``drm_driver`` static information fields, and will then describe individual operations in details as they get used in later sections.
+The :c:type:`struct drm_driver` structure contains static information that describes the driver and features it supports, and pointers to methods that the DRM core will call to implement the DRM API.
+We will first go through the :c:type:`struct drm_driver` static information fields, and will then describe individual operations in details as they get used in later sections.

 Driver Information